adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	var myObj = Object.create(null, { a: 1 });

-Notice there is no error because the polyfill allows this.
-You could probably guard against this so add this to your backlog because it's only a polyfill if it identically mimics the real thing.
+Incorrectly, there is no error because the polyfill isn't checking for the format of the second argument.
+You could probably guard against this so do add this to your technical backlog because it's only a polyfill if it identically mimics the real thing.

 Finally, type the following into the console: